Synerise

 Synerise (/ˈsɪnɛˌɹaɪz/) is a Polish software development company headquartered in Kraków, Poland.
 It develops and licenses its namesake enterprise-class data platform based on business intelligence systems and artificial intelligence that analyzes and interprets behavioral data, and automates business processes.

 Synerise’s other proprietary solutions include an AI algorithm for recommendation and event prediction systems, a foundation model for behavioral data, and a column-and-row database management system.

-The company has also office in Warsaw.
+The company also has an office in Warsaw.
 As of April 2024, the company’s value was estimated at US$120 million.

 History

 Origins

 In July 2012, Miłosz Baluś, Krzysztof Kochmański, and Jarosław Królewski, colleagues from an interactive agency Eskadra in Kraków, set up their own software house Humanoit Group.
 The company created project management systems, applications for managing educational units, online survey, and social research tools, as well as HoReCa industry managers.

 Baluś, then a development director, is a geoinformatics graduate of the AGH University of Krakow.
 From 2007, he was a team leader, and later he managed the agency’s web-and-mobile branch.
 Kochmański is a graphic designer.
 Królewski, a UI/UX manager and front-end developer, and the president of the new company, is a sociologist, programmer, researcher, and lecturer at the AGH.

 In 2013, Baluś, Kochmański, and Królewski were involved in creating an email marketing platform Freshmail.
 Humanoit Group focused on consumer insights.